 - Dublin, Thomas.
 Transforming Women’s Work: New England Lives in the Industrial Revolution.
-Ithaca, N.Y: Cornell University Press, 1994.
+Ithaca, NY: Cornell University Press, 1994.

 - Faler, Paul G. Mechanics and Manufacturers in the Early Industrial Revolution: Lynn, Massachusetts, 1760–1860.
-Albany: State University of New York Press, 1981.
+Albany: SUNY Press, 1981.

 - Foner, Eric.
-Free Soil, Free Labor, Free Men: The Ideology of the Republican Party before the Civil War.
+Free Soil, Free Labor, Free Men: The Ideology of the Republican Party Before the Civil War.
 New York: Oxford University Press, 1970.

 - Greenberg, Joshua R. Advocating the Man: Masculinity, Organized Labor, and the Household in New York, 1800–1840.
 New York: Columbia University Press, 2008.

-- Karen Halttunen.
+- Halttunen, Karen.
 Confidence Men and Painted Women: A Study of Middle-Class Culture in America, 1830–1870.
 Yale University Press, 1982.

 - Howe, Daniel Walker.
 What Hath God Wrought: The Transformation of America, 1815–1848.
-Oxford: Oxford University Press, 2007.
+New York: Oxford University Press, 2007.

 - Innes, Stephen, ed.
 Work and Labor in Early America.
 Chapel Hill: University of North Carolina Press, 1988.